cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 only affect programs that are started after the change; existing running programs will not be affected.

-- For **CDAP Local Sandbox:** As the entire CDAP Local Sandbox runs in a single JVM, the ``logback.xml`` file, located in  ``<CDAP-HOME>/conf``, configures both "container" and CDAP system service logging.
+- For **CDAP Sandbox:** As the entire CDAP Sandbox runs in a single JVM, the ``logback.xml`` file, located in  ``<CDAP-HOME>/conf``, configures both "container" and CDAP system service logging.
 - For **Distributed CDAP:** the ``logback-container.xml`` file is located in ``/etc/cdap/conf``.